Therapeutics Decision Making Exam

 If you passed the TDM exam

-When our Registration team receives both your TDM exam pass result letter and AHS sponsorship form, you will receive more information on which documentation is required to continue with registration on our Provisional Register.
+When our Registration team receives both your TDM exam pass result letter and sponsorship form, you will receive more information on which documentation is required to continue with registration on our Provisional Register.

 If you didn’t pass the TDM exam